4 Rules that Make Your Content Marketing Project Effective

 The key is to keep everything prioritized.
 By using your web conversion analytics you can determine which articles are of higher priority because they generate more leads.

 Through prioritizing you don’t have to break your project budget as the expenses of your content marketing campaign are always aligned with your funds and are allocated to lead-generating content.
 And if you set right priority, you are likely to see an increase in traffic and sales soon.

 Rule #3: Set priority per expense item in order to allocate your budget to target content.
 When you get everything prioritized, address the most urgent content needs first.

-It is a best practice in SEO and web content promotion to publish articles on authoritative, relevant websites all over the web.
+It is a best practice in SEO and web content promotion to publish articles on authoritative, relevant blogs and websites all over the web.
 It is about syndication.
 Syndicated content is published on multiple different articles directories and e-zines.

 The idea behind using syndication within your content marketing project is to add your articles to different newspapers and content directories all over the world in order to get plenty of quality back-links and earn targeted traffic.

 Rule #4: Write quality content and publish it on different authoritative and relevant e-zines and article directories.
 In such a way you can tell everybody you’re an expert in the given field and generate traffic that doesn’t depend on search engines.